Random and Seed

 For using seeded data just pass an argument seed (which can be int, str, bytes, bytearray) to data provider:

-from mimesis import Person
+from mimesis import Person, Locale

 person = Person(locale=Locale.TR, seed=0xFF)